Pavichi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12th script counts the number of directories and sub-directories in the current directory.
 13th script displays the 10 newest files in the current directory.
 14th script takes a list of words as input and prints only words that appear exactly once.
+15th script Display lines containing the pattern “root” from the file /etc/passwd